Add line events by coordinates

 Single event scenario

 In this example, Route1 has an existing Speed Limit event that has dates from 1/1/2000 to <Null>.
-The impact of adding a Speed Limit event that has coincident measures when Merge coincident events is checked is demonstrated.
+It demonstrates the impact of adding a Speed Limit event that has coincident measures when Merge coincident events is checked.

 The following diagram shows the route and the existing event: